mrussek/mrussek.github.io/_posts/2024-01-06-reproducing-some-weightwatcher-results-locallly.md

 It seems qualitatively different from the trained matrix results.

-Overall, this kind of thing begs to be explored more, and I'm sure the [`weightwatcher`](https://weightwatcher.ai/) have and are going to do so.
+Overall, this kind of thing begs to be explored more, and I'm sure the [`weightwatcher`](https://weightwatcher.ai/) folks have and are going to do so.
 I just wish it was discussed more frequently.